zeek/zeek-docs/doc/scripts/base/bif/plugins/Zeek_ICMP.events.bif.zeek.rst

    information about the ICMP protocol.

-   :c: The connection record for the corresponding ICMP flow.
+   :param c: The connection record for the corresponding ICMP flow.

-   :icmp: Additional ICMP-specific information augmenting the standard
+   :param icmp: Additional ICMP-specific information augmenting the standard
          connection record *c*.

-   :info: Additional ICMP-specific information augmenting the standard
+   :param info: Additional ICMP-specific information augmenting the standard
          connection record *c*.

-   :id: The *echo request* identifier.
+   :param id: The *echo request* identifier.

-   :seq: The *echo request* sequence number.
+   :param seq: The *echo request* sequence number.

-   :payload: The message-specific data of the packet payload, i.e., everything
+   :param payload: The message-specific data of the packet payload, i.e., everything
             after the first 8 bytes of the ICMP header.

    .. zeek:see:: icmp_echo_reply